This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 The images shown are for illustration purposes only and may not be an exact representation of what you find on the ship.

-Offering the perfect setting for a sunny afternoon, the Pool Patio has everything you need for a day spent unwinding.
-The swimming pool is surrounded by a sundeck with chaise lounges, shaded seating, two large whirlpool spas, and is within steps of the Patio Grill and Patio Bar.
+Enjoy a drink at the Patio Bar and unwind in the perfect setting for a sunny afternoon.
+The nearby swimming pool is surrounded by a sundeck with chaise lounges, shaded seating, two large whirlpool spas, and is within steps of the Patio dining offerings on our ocean ships and the Colonnade on our Expedition vessels.

 The ship’s main showroom can accommodate all guests, though it seldom does because of the variety available.
 Lectures, cooking demonstrations, movies and other gatherings are held here in the daytime.
 In the evenings, live music for dancing before dinner gives way to vocal production shows, cabaret performances, comedy, and classical recitals, as well as more dancing later.

-The Sky Bar is a place to enjoy a refreshing tropical beverage during the day, or an evening cocktail under the stars.
+The Sky Bar on our expedition ships is a place to enjoy a refreshing tropical beverage during the day, or an evening cocktail under the stars.
+Two small whirlpool spas bracket the open terrace.

 The Seabourn casino offers a handsome, well-appointed enclave for those attracted to games of chance and skill.
 Relax and test the odds on various mechanical games or pit your skills against personable, professional dealers at blackjack or poker tables.